-I write about the creative mind, health, food, history, travel, the Hudson Valley, and Korean pop culture.
+I write about the creative mind, Korean pop culture, and the Hudson Valley, where I live..

 Director Choi Dong Hoon Creates A New Cinematic Universe In ‘Alienoid’